Grunge-Coders/GitProve-Projects/docs/Introduction/getting-started.md

 Welcome to **GitProve**!
 If you're new here, this guide will walk you through the essential steps to get started, ensuring you make the most of what our community has to offer.

+## 0. Read and accept our Code of Conduct and Privacy Policy

+Before you start your journey, ensure you've read and agreed to our [Code of Conduct](https://github.com/Git-Prove/GitProve-Projects/blob/f68aa9d522aad555045a027b08a8e9ff066d0d63/CODE_OF_CONDUCT.md) and [Privacy Policy](https://gitprove.xyz/docs/privacy-policy).

 ## 1. Create or Sign In to Your GitHub Account

 Before you can participate in GitProve, you'll need a GitHub account.